The Seven Mechanisms

 Loss bounded, gain unbounded.
 That asymmetry is the investment case.

 IV.
-Epistemic Defense as Civilizational Infrastructure
+Defense Against Manipulation as Civilizational Infrastructure

 One mechanism deserves special emphasis because its implications extend beyond individual development.